kodecocodes/i10t/09-uiview-property-animator/uiview-property-animator.markdown

 Congratulations!
 You’ve had a good exploration of the new powers available to you now that you can use Property Animators!
 Go forth and fill your apps with interruptible, interactive animations, including an extra level of awesomeness in your view controller transitions.

-There’s a lot more detail on Property Animators in our excellent book, _iOS Animations By Tutorials_; check it out!
-The WWDC video, 2016 session 216, available at [https://developer.apple.com/videos/play/wwdc2016/216/](https://developer.apple.com/videos/play/wwdc2016/216/) is also full of useful information.
+The WWDC video, 2016 session 216, available at [https://developer.apple.com/videos/play/wwdc2016/216/](https://developer.apple.com/videos/play/wwdc2016/216/) is full of useful information.